cuga-rajal/supercar_plus/README.md

 There are 2 situations when you will need this script.

-Most people use a single animation for the driver.
+In most cases a single animation is sufficient for the driver.
 But there are occasions when you want the driver animation to change depending on if the vehicle is stopped, moving, or going fast.
 For example, a bicycle, or a hamster wheel.
 The Supercar 2 Animation Controller add-on script can do this.